Ishan Kishan

-In December 2022 he scored 210 runs in 131 balls in a One Day International (ODI) match against Bangladesh, becoming both the youngest and the fastest cricketer to score an ODI double century and the first to convert a maiden ODI century to a double century.
+In December 2022 he scored 210 runs in 131 balls in a One Day International (ODI) match against Bangladesh, becoming the youngest cricketer to score an ODI double century and the first to convert a maiden ODI century to a double century.

+He was the captain of India's squad for the 2016 Under-19 Cricket World Cup.
+He was a part of the Indian squad which won the 2023 Asia Cup.

 Early life

-Ishan Kishan was born on 18 July 1998 in Bihar.
+Ishan Kishan was born on 18 July 1998 in Patna, Bihar.
 His father, Pranav Kumar Pandey is a builder by profession in Patna.
-Due to registration issues between Bihar Cricket Association and the Board of Control for Cricket in India (BCCI), Ishan started playing for neighboring state Jharkhand.
+Due to registration issues between Bihar Cricket Association and the Board of Control for Cricket in India (BCCI), Ishan started playing for neighbouring state Jharkhand.

 Domestic career

 On 6 November 2016, Kishan scored 273 runs against Delhi in the 2016–17 Ranji Trophy, setting a new record for a player for Jharkhand in the competition.
 He was the leading run-scorer for Jharkhand in the 2017–18 Ranji Trophy, with 484 runs in six matches and in the 2018–19 Vijay Hazare Trophy, with 405 runs in nine matches.

 In October 2018, he was named in the India C squad for the 2018–19 Deodhar Trophy, scoring a century in the tournament's final.
 In February 2019, in the 2018–19 Syed Mushtaq Ali Trophy, he scored an unbeaten century against Jammu and Kashmir.
 In the next match, against Manipur, he scored 113 not out to record back-to-back centuries in the tournament.

 In August 2019, he was named in India Red's squad for the 2019–20 Duleep Trophy and in October in the India A squad for the same competition.
 In February 2021, on the opening day of the 2020–21 Vijay Hazare Trophy, Kishan scored 173 runs against Madhya Pradesh, part of a record score of 422.